devexpert127/devexpert127/README.md

-# Dev Expert in Solana and Rust
+# Dev Expert in Solana and Ethereum

 <table>
 <tr><td>